-- O A written statement from the physician that provides the name of the drug, dose, times when the medication is to be taken, and the reason the medication is to be taken. - O For students in grades 6 12, the health care provider shall indicate via written statement that the child is qualified and able to self-administer the medication. - O A UPCS parental permission form for inhalers is completed.
+- Complete a Student Asthma Action Plan and Self-Administration Verification Assessment form.
+These are available in the office and the nurses office upon request. - O A written statement from the physician that provides the name of the drug, dose, times when the medication is to be taken, and the reason the medication is to be taken.

+- O For students in grades 6 12, the health care provider shall indicate via written statement that the child is qualified and able to self-administer the medication. - O A UPCS parental permission form for inhalers is completed.
 Parents and students must sign the waiver on the permission form relieving UPCS and its personnel of any responsibility for the benefits or consequences of the medication and that the school bears no responsibility for ensuring that the medication is taken. - O UPCS reserves the right to withdraw permission at any time if the student is unable to demonstrate responsible behavior in carrying and/or taking of this medication.